delft-dh/delft-dh.github.io/S3-Analyse-GeoData.md

 A huge advantage for GIS-by-programming is that you have your entire workflow recorded in a central document - a document that can be re-run at will.
 Below are lists of some of the key spatial packages for Python and R.

-For learning resources for GIS in Python, see [Software Carpentries](https://carpentries-incubator.github.io/geospatial-python/04-geo-landscape/index.html)
+* To get started with GIS analysis in Python, see [Software Carpentries](https://carpentries-incubator.github.io/geospatial-python/04-geo-landscape/index.html)

-For an introduction to GIS analysis in R, see Phil Hurvitz's [free online course from the University of Washington](http://staff.washington.edu/phurvitz/r_gis/)
+* For an introduction to GIS analysis in R, see Phil Hurvitz's [free online course from the University of Washington](http://staff.washington.edu/phurvitz/r_gis/)

 ## Qualitative Analysis